FTR Moto: Demise

 In late 2016 the business entered insolvency, with liabilities believed to be over £500,000.

 As of June 2017, administrators Lucas Johnson had instructed a marketer to advertise FTR's Intellectual Property assets for sale, including "Goodwill Rights in the FTR Moto Brand" and "Rights in the Registered Trade Mark and Unregistered Trade Marks".
-FTR went into liquidation in May 2018.
+FTR went into liquidation in May 2018 before being dissolved in December 2023.